 This photo from the University of B.C.
 Archives shows the old site coming down to make room for the Walter Gage Residents.
 Photo is dated 1970, which may or may not be the date of demolition.

 1980's During this decade the paid traffic from vessels was on the decline due to technological advances.
 Safety communications within the Gulf of Georgia area was now the station's principal function and staffing and equipment reduced accordingly.

 This 1982 home brew QSL card shows all the frequencies in use.

-1990's VHF facilities shifted to the Vessel Traffic System (VTS) in North Vancouver.
-The introduction of vessel satellite communications gave ships the convenience of a phone number and clarity of a regular telephone.
+1990's The introduction of international vessel satellite communications gave ships the convenience of a phone number and clarity of a regular telephone anywhere at sea.
 Traffic at VAI plummeted and at 1 PM on Monday, June 30, 1997 the station became history.
 All that was left was a VHF & Radar Marine Traffic Control station on top of a building on Hastings Street.
 Any radio communication from the Strait of Juan de Fuca, around and up through the Salish Sea/Gulf of Georgia and north to the top of Vancouver Island not concerning the movement of shipping was shifted to Victoria Coast Guard Radio.

 VAI would transmit a Morse marker signal on its published HF CW frequencies.
-A vessel out in the Pacific, for instance, would listen on the published frequency for the marker signal.
-Reciprocity was usually the rule, if the vessel heard the marker signal, then VAI would most likely hear the vessel if it called.
+A vessel out in the Pacific, for instance, would listen on VAI's published frequency for the marker signal.
+Reciprocity was usually the rule, so if the vessel heard the marker signal, then VAI would most likely hear the vessel called.
 The problem was that VAI wouldn't know the vessel's transmit frequency within the, say 8 mHz, band and thus the VAI operator would slowly tune across the narrow band listening for calls.
 Once VAI heard a station calling, the station operator would stop tuning, switch the marker off, and connect his hand key to the transmitter to start the communication.